Paintings from the Postwar Era

 Ever Gold is pleased to present Paintings from the Postwar Era, Mark Flood’s third solo exhibition with the gallery.
 Paintings from the Postwar Era features selections from the Heath series and the Monster series.

 Mark Flood has been described as irreverent, a prankster, and a Canadian professional ice hockey defenseman.
 Some people seem to think that he is criticizing society, or maybe just the art world.
 Google him.
 He makes paintings, sculptures, films, videos, and music.

-The Heath paintings are comprised of collections of internet images jumbled together on printed canvases—funny paintings for a world that has lost its since of humor.
+The Heath paintings are comprised of collections of internet images jumbled together on printed canvases—funny paintings for a world that has lost its sense of humor.
 They are funny but safe, because no one can really say what they mean.

 The Monster paintings are hand-paintings on canvas of monsters—monsters of violence.
-These are paintings about violence in its most abstract form, for a world that is angry and bloodthirsty—paintings for those want justice, revenge, violence and war but are unwilling to expose their own values, lest they end up on the guillotine.
+These are paintings about violence in its most abstract form, for a world that is angry and bloodthirsty—paintings for those who want justice, revenge, violence and war but are unwilling to expose their own values, lest they end up on the guillotine.